Blacktown and Mount Druitt Hospital

 This hospital upgrade will deliver a new emergency department, intensive care and high dependency unit expansion, improved operating theatres, maternity services and more inpatient beds for medical, acute and sub-acute services.
 Clinical and non-clinical support services and car parking will be increased.

-$348 million has been committed to the Gosford Hospital redevelopment, with construction complete mid-2018.
+$348 million has been committed to the Gosford Hospital redevelopment, with construction on the main tower to be completed mid-2018.

 Dubbo Base Hospital